NERC-CEH/fdri-ontology/doc/em-activities.md

   * `dct:type` relates the activity to an `fdri:ActivityType` concept which qualifies the kind of activity (e.g. UAV survey)
   * `sosa:observes` relates the activity to one or more `fdri:Variable`s that are measured during the activity
-  * `fdri:measures` relates the activity to the specific `fdri:Measures` that are used when observing the variables
+  * `fdri:measures` relates the activity to the specific `fdri:Measure`s that are used when observing the variables
-  * `fdri:facilityUsage` relates the activity to a `fdri:FacilityUsage` that combines an `fdri:EnvironmentalMonitoringFacility` (via `prov:entity`) used in the activity, and an `fdri:FacilityUsageRole` (via `prov:hadRole`) that indicates the relationship between the activity and the facility (e.g. craft).
-Any `fdri:EnvironmentalMonitoringFacility` may be used by an activity including sites, platforms, sensor packages and individual sensors.
+  * `fdri:facilityUsage` relates the activity to a `fdri:FacilityUsage` which combines:
+    * an `fdri:EnvironmentalMonitoringFacility` (thus including sites, platforms and individual sensors) used in the activity (via `prov:entity`)
+    * an `fdri:FacilityUsageRole` that indicates the relationship between the activity and the facility (e.g. craft) (via `prov:hadRole`).
-  * `prov:qualifiedAssociation` relates the activity to a `prov:Association` which combines:
+  * `prov:qualifiedAssociation` relates the activity to an `fdri:RelatedPartyAssociation` which combines:
-    * An optional `fdri:Procedure` followed by any number of `prov:Agent`s in the execution of the activity (via `prov:hadPlan`).
+    * An optional `fdri:Procedure` followed in the execution of the activity (via `prov:hadPlan`).
     * Any number of `prov:Agent`s involved in the activity (via `prov:agent`)
-    * An optional `skos:Concept` representing the role played by the agents in activity when they executed that procedure.
+    * An optional `fdri:RelatedPartyRole` representing the role played by the agents in activity when they executed that procedure (via `prov:hadRole`).
   * `prov:startedAtTime` and `prov:endedAtTime` properties may be used to capture the start and end timestamps for the activity.

 An `fdri:EnvironmentalMonitoringActivity` may be initiated (`fdri:initiated`) by either an `fdri:EnvironmentalMonitoringProgramme` or by another `fdri:EnvironmentalMonitoringActivity`.